abhisheksharma1310/industrial_monitoring_system_lm35/README.md

   Serial.print("*F");
   Serial.println();

-  //If temperature is grater than 25 celcius then turn on Led else turn off led if(cel>25){
+  //If temperature is grater than 25 celsius then turn on Led else turn off led if(cel>25){
     digitalWrite(LED_BUILTIN,LOW);
   }